The modal logic of arithmetic potentialism and the universal algorithm: Some background on modal logic and potentialism

 Let me now introduce and consider here the concept of a \emph{railway switch}, which is a statement $r$ such that $\possible\necessary r$ and $\possible\necessary\neg r$ at a world where it is not yet switched, but becomes switched when $\necessary r$ or $\necessary\neg r$ holds.
 The train goes one way or the other, but afterwards, it is too late to change tracks.

 More generally, a \emph{railyard} is an assemblage of such railway switches.
-Specifically, if $\mathcal{W}$ is a Kripke model of possible worlds and $T$ is a finite pre-tree, such as the one pictured figure~\ref{Figure.Pretree}, then a \emph{railyard} labeling for $T$, or a \emph{$T$-labeling} in the terminology of~\cite{HamkinsLeibmanLoewe2015:StructuralConnectionsForcingClassAndItsModalLogic}, based at world $W$ is an assignment $t\mapsto r_t$ of the nodes of the tree $t\in T$ to assertions $r_t$ in the language of the worlds of $\mathcal{W}$, such that every world of $\mathcal{W}$ satisfies exactly one of the statements $r_t$, the original world $W$ satisfies $r_{t_0}$ for an initial node $t_0$ of the tree, and whenever any $r_t$ is true in a world $U\in\mathcal{W}$, then $U\satisfies\possible r_s$ if and only if $t\leq s$ in $T$.
+Specifically, if $\mathcal{W}$ is a Kripke model of possible worlds and $T$ is a finite pre-tree (a pre-order whose natural quotient is a tree), such as the one pictured figure~\ref{Figure.Pretree}, then a \emph{railyard} labeling for $T$, or a \emph{$T$-labeling} in the terminology of~\cite{HamkinsLeibmanLoewe2015:StructuralConnectionsForcingClassAndItsModalLogic}, based at world $W$ is an assignment $t\mapsto r_t$ of the nodes of the tree $t\in T$ to assertions $r_t$ in the language of the worlds of $\mathcal{W}$, such that every world of $\mathcal{W}$ satisfies exactly one of the statements $r_t$, the original world $W$ satisfies $r_{t_0}$ for an initial node $t_0$ of the tree, and whenever any $r_t$ is true in a world $U\in\mathcal{W}$, then $U\satisfies\possible r_s$ if and only if $t\leq s$ in $T$.
 In other words, the assertions $r_t$ partition the worlds of $\mathcal{W}$ in such a way that makes possibility in $\mathcal{W}$ look the same as in $T$.
+In particular, if the pretree $T$ has nontrivial branching, then each of the labels $r_t$ on the higher nodes will be a railway switch, becoming necessary if you branch into or beyond that cluster and impossible if you branch away from it.
 In a sense, the finite pre-tree $T$ is realized as a quotient of the Kripke model $\mathcal{W}$, which could have many more worlds or even infinitely many, as it does for the cases in which we are interested.

 The existence of sufficient railyard labelings for a potentialist system allows us to conclude that its validities are exactly \theoryf{S4}.

 \begin{theorem} Suppose that $\mathcal{W}$ is a potentialist system that admits a railyard labeling for every finite pre-tree $T$---and it suffices to handle only pre-trees with all clusters the same size and all branching clusters having the same degree---then the potentialist validities of $\mathcal{W}$ are exactly \theoryf{S4}, with respect to the language in which the labeling assertions are expressed. \end{theorem}